jdtsmith/magit-blame-color-by-age/README.md

 # magit-blame-color-by-age

-A small package to color-code `magit-blame` headers and the fringe by their age.
+A small package to color-code `magit-blame` headers and the fringe by age.

 ## Screenshots